doubtfire-lms/doubtfire-api/public/resources/marking_package_readme.txt

                                 standard and you will discuss the work with them at the next tutorial.

-    * 'demonstrate' or 'de' -   The same as 'discuss', but a reminder for you to ask the student to show you the work in class (i.e., prove to you that the code works).
+    * 'demonstrate' or 'demo' - The same as 'discuss', but a reminder for you to ask the student to show you the work in class (i.e., prove to you that the code works).